stimulsoft/Samples-JS/Node.js/Exporting a Report to HTML/README.md

-# 02. Export Rendered Report to HTML-file
+# Exporting a Report to HTML

 This example illustrates loading of the report, data rendering and storing the result to the HTML-file.